Gareth: Le Morte d'Arthur

-In Malory's telling, there are only two knights that have ever successfully held against Lancelot: Sir Tristan and Gareth.
-This was always under conditions where one or both parties were unknown by the other, for these knights loved each other "passingly well".
+In Malory, there are only two knights that have ever successfully held against Lancelot: Sir Tristan and Gareth.
+This was always under conditions where one or both parties were unknown to the other, for these knights loved each other "passingly well".
 Gareth was knighted by Lancelot himself when he took upon him the adventure on behalf of Lynette.
 Later, Gareth tells Tristan he had parted ways with his brothers Gaheris and Agravain due to their dislike of him and their murderous ways.